 Agile Coach or Scrum Master?

 So although there is a lot of overlap between the roles of Scrum Master and Agile Coach, there are also big differences.
 Agile Coaches don’t deal with the content, but above all with the process.
-They are primarily active during a company’s transition to an Agile organisation.
+They are primarily active during a company’s transition to an Agile organization.
 Experience teaches us that this transition is a very radical and time-consuming operation that is never 100% finished.
 So the Agile Coach has a bright future.

 Gladwell Academy trains Agile Coaches and trainers at a leading Dutch financial service provider Nationale-Nederlanden

 How do you get Agile way of working truly established in your organization?
 By training your own Agile Coaches to be Agile trainers of course!
 This is what Nationale-Nederlanden did with Gladwell Academy.
 CIO Dennis Brussel from Nationale-Nederlanden Bank tells us about his considerations; three Agile training course graduates tell us about their experience.
 Read more here.
 (Dutch article)